42

 c(TRUE, 1, "hello")

-This hierarchy explains a trick from Chapter 1. sum(scores > 70) works because scores > 70 produces a logical vector, and sum() coerces the logicals to numbers: TRUE becomes 1, FALSE becomes 0.
-The count of TRUE values falls out automatically:
+This hierarchy explains a trick from Chapter 1 that might have seemed like magic. sum(scores > 70) works because scores > 70 produces a logical vector, and sum() coerces the logicals to numbers: TRUE becomes 1, FALSE becomes 0, so the count of passing values falls out automatically:

 x <- c(65, 82, 71, 90, 55, 78)